I've heard some of my clients talk about how they get better performance when they increase salt intake just before a workout.

 How Should You Use It as a Pre-workout?

-You should use salt as a pre-workout either by taking it as plain salt or as a salty meal a few hours before exercise.
+Use salt as a pre-workout in two ways: plain salt or as part of a salty meal a few hours before exercising.
+If it's in a meal, eat 2-3 hours before your workout.

-If you are taking plain salt, the best way to take it is to rinse ½ teaspoon in 400-500 ml water promptly before the workout to get instant sodium absorption.
+For plain salt, dissolve ½ teaspoon in 400-500 ml of water just before the workout for quick sodium absorption.

 Doctor of Pharmacy, Dr. James DiNicolantonio, suggests different doses of salt preloading in: